AP Interview: Wong says China rise means trade trumps rights

 "The day may come for U.S. politicians to be blocked from entering Hong Kong and when politicians or businessmen from the U.S. might not be possible to enter such an international financial center, how can they keep silent on the erosion of Hong Kong autonomy?" he said.

-Beijing promised to let Hong Kong maintain wide autonomy and civil liberties after its 1997 handover from Britain under the "one country, two systems" blueprint, but pro-democracy activists and lawmakers fear that China's communist rulers are reneging on their promises.
+Beijing promised to let Hong Kong maintain wide autonomy and civil liberties after its 1997 handover from Britain under the "one country, two systems" blueprint, but pro-democracy activists and lawmakers fear that China's Communist rulers are reneging on their pledge.

 Wong urged the U.S. and other Western countries to pay closer attention to "how the China model threatens Asia-Pacific stability."

-The China model is a reference to economic development without corresponding democratic reforms as well as the name of a controversial booklet praising China's one-party rule the Hong Kong government planned to distribute in 2012 to schools as part of "moral and national education."
-Wong helped lead protests forcing the government to shelve those plans.
+The China model is a reference to economic development without corresponding democratic reforms, as well as the name of a controversial booklet praising China's one-party rule that the Hong Kong government planned to distribute in 2012 to schools as part of "moral and national education."
+Wong helped lead protests that forced the government to shelve those plans.

 Wong was given bail last week, two months into a six-month prison sentence.
 He and a fellow activist, Nathan Law, were both sent to prison after the justice secretary won a legal challenge overturning more lenient sentences.
-The move sparked fears Hong Kong's independent judiciary was under threat.
-They're due in court Nov.
+The move sparked fears Hong Kong's independent judiciary is under threat.
+They are due in court Nov.
 7 to appeal the sentences.

+Though he has become synonymous with Hong Kong's democracy movement, Wong said it was important not to forget others who are also paying a price but haven't attracted the same international spotlight.
+About two dozen other young activists are serving prison sentences longer than his, "just because they were asking for democracy, freedom and human rights by non-violent civil disobedience," he said.

-During his time behind bars, Wong had to do compulsory marching exercises 30 minutes a day and ate with a spoon because forks, knives and chopsticks are banned.
+During his time behind bars, Wong did compulsory marching exercises 30 minutes a day and ate with a spoon because forks, knives and chopsticks are banned.

+Asked if the prison guards singled him out for harsher treatment, he said, "They treated me fairly with swear words and foul language."

-Not being allowed a phone he couldn't update his popular social media accounts but Wong said being unplugged allowed him the opportunity for "spiritual reflection."
-Prison news was limited to Hong Kong's pro-Beijing publications, but he read books such as "I Am Malala," by 20-year old Pakistani activist Malala Yousafzai.
+Not allowed a phone, he couldn't update his popular social media accounts but said being unplugged allowed him the opportunity for "spiritual reflection."
+Prison news was limited to Hong Kong's pro-Beijing publications, but he read books such as "I Am Malala" by 20-year-old Pakistani activist and Nobel Peace laureate Malala Yousafzai.
+Letters from supporters in places like New York, London and Berlin helped buoy his spirits.

 Out of prison, he is making the most of time, hanging out with his parents and girlfriend, playing video games and enjoying favorite local foods like Hong Kong-style milk tea.

 Wong plans to keep fighting for full democracy in Hong Kong.
-In the short term, he said his political party, Demosisto, will announce a candidate as early as next week to run in a by-election next year for the city's semi-democratic legislature to fill a seat vacated when Law was disqualified because of a government legal challenge.
+In the short term, he said his political party, Demosisto , will announce a candidate as early as next week to run in an election next year to fill a seat in the city's semi-democratic legislature vacated when Law was disqualified because of a government legal challenge.

 In the long run, he said there's plenty of work to do getting Hong Kongers to "adjust their mindset" to resist Beijing's tightening grip.